matthewbstokes-zz/freshbuntu/README.md

 SSH Pub Key
 ---------------
+You may choose to modify where to save the `id_rsa` and whether or not to add a passphrase.
+You can also just click enter through these screens to use the default location and no passphrase.

 ```sh
 Enter file in which to save the key (/home/you/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase): [Type a passphrase]